RatJuggler/ouroboros/README.md

 ![Animated GIF of the game running](https://raw.githubusercontent.com/RatJuggler/ouroboros/master/demo.gif)

 ## Installing
-Checkout the source code from here:
+I've tested this on Ubuntu and Windows 10 using Python 3.6/3.7 with no problems.
+So assuming that you already have Python and Pip installed checkout the source code from here:
 ```
 $ git clone https://github.com/RatJuggler/ouroboros.git
 $ cd ouroboros